Can You Make Chili Less Salty?

 Cooking Techniques to Boost Flavor

-Even without extra seasoning, certain cooking techniques can intensify flavors and make your chili taste richer.
+Even without extra seasoning, specific cooking techniques can intensify flavors and enrich your chili taste.

 • Roast your tomatoes, peppers, and garlic before adding them to the chili.
 This enhances their natural sweetness and reduces the need for salt.

-• Brown your meat well before simmering it in the chili.
-This caramelization process adds umami and richness, cutting down the need for excessive seasoning.
+• Brown your meat nicely before simmering it in the chili.
+This caramelization process adds umami and richness, reducing the need for excessive seasoning.

 How Much Vinegar Should I Add to Reduce Saltiness?